 Fair: Boiled egg, avocado, asparagus, wholemeal bread, broccoli, brown rice.

 The former RDA, Recommended Daily Amounts, have now been replaced by the term Reference Nutrient Intake (RNI).
 The RNI is the amount of nutrient which is enough for at least 97% of the population.

 ||Teen girls to adult females

 Extra iron is required by women during pregnancy and breast feeding.
-In women loss of iron from menstruation of blood adds considerably to iron need.
-The losses are variable.
+In women, loss from menstruation adds considerably to requirements, though the losses are variable.
 Research shows that 10% women of child bearing age will need more iron than the RNI indicates.

 This will meet the RNI of 14.8mg of iron for a woman aged between 11-49 years.
-This is only a sample to give an indication of the iron component.
-Variety is essential for a good healthy diet.
+This is an example only, remember variety is essential for a healthy diet.

-If you require any dietary advice, please consult a reputable (vegetarian-friendly) naturopath.
+If you require any dietary advice, please consult a reputable dietician knowledgable in vegetarianism.